Darya-HS/Darya-HS/README.md

-├── profiles.json               # JSON file to store user data (is not present by default, will appear after the first run) ├── main.py                     # Entry point for the bot ├── README.md                   # Project documentation ├── states.py                   # Storying of states as a single point of truth for all handlers └── LICENSE                     # MIT license applicable to the entire project
+├── profiles.json               # JSON file to store user data (is not present by default, will appear after the first run) ├── main.py                     # Entry point for the bot ├── README.md                   # Project documentation ├── states.py                   # Storage of states as a single point of truth for all handlers └── LICENSE.txt                 # MIT license applicable to the entire project
 </pre>
 ---